danhoangg/csnotes/Computer Systems 1/Instruction Level Parallelism.md

 R4 = R3 + 1  (I2)
 R3 = R5 + 1  (I3)
 ```
-- If I3 is executed before I2 then R4 will have wrong result, true data dependency
+- If I3 is executed before I2 then R4 will have wrong result, write-write dependency

 **Out-of-order issue, Out-of-order completion**